moshix/BITNETServices/forum3270_chat.md

      }

 This thread:
-- Queries the database every 2 seconds (configurable)
+- Queries teh  database every 2 seconds (configurable)
 - Checks for messages with ID > lastMessageID
 - Broadcasts new messages to all subscribers
 - Updates the lastMessageID tracker